 - Issues related to first-generation/ muggle-born students

-Abstracts should be submitted via email to: firstname.lastname@example.org and email@example.com by July 10, 2018.
+Brief author biographies and abstracts (of 300-500 words in length) should be submitted via email to: firstname.lastname@example.org and email@example.com by July 10, 2018.
 Essays must be in American English and spellings, fully cited in accordance with the current MLA style manual.
 The length of each contribution should be roughly 6,000 to 6,500 words.
 The deadline for final chapter submission is November 30, 2018.
 Peer review will be conducted after the collection is submitted, currently scheduled for March 2019.
-An independent academic publisher has expressed interest in the collection.
+The collection is under contract with McFarland.

 Marcie Rovan, Ph.D., serves as an Assistant Professor of English and Director of First-Year Writing at Central Penn College, Summerdale, PA.
 She has a Ph.D. in literature from Duquesne University with a specialization in Children’s Literature.
 Her publications include a journal article, “The ‘Broken Mirror’: Casualties of Nation-Building in Train to Pakistan,” in Impressions and a book chapter, "What to do with Supergirl?: Fairy Tales Tropes, Female Power, and Conflicted Feminist Discourse" in a forthcoming collection of essays on Supergirl to be published by McFarland.